KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2025/07/08

+- Updated some resources for the upcoming collaboration event "Sweet Dreams and the Holy Grail."
+Trailblazers can obtain the update by logging in again after the update is released.
+The download size is approximately "198" MB for PC, "111" MB for Android, and "111" MB for iOS.

 ■2025/07/04

 - Fixes an issue where the action order might display abnormally after Trailblazer (Remembrance: Ice) uses their Ultimate in certain circumstances.